Mirror Descent-Ascent for mean-field min-max problems: Differentiability on the dual space

 \subsection{Preliminaries on Fréchet and Gâteaux derivatives}

-For $\mathcal{X} \subset \mathbb R^d,$ let $\mathcal{L}\left(B_b\left(\mathcal{X}\right),\mathfrak{X}\right)$ and $\mathcal{L}\left(B_b\left(\mathcal{X}\right)\right)$ denote the space of continuous linear maps from $B_b\left(\mathcal{X}\right)$ to $\mathfrak{X},$ and from $B_b\left(\mathcal{X}\right)$ to itself, respectively. \begin{definition}[Fréchet differentiability] Let $\mathcal{U} \subset B_b\left(\mathcal{X}\right)$ be open.
-Given $f \in \mathcal{U},$ the function $H:\mathcal{U} \to \mathfrak{X}$ is \textit{Fréchet differentiable} at $f$ if there exists $T \in \mathcal{L}(B_b(\mathcal{X}),\mathfrak{X})$ such that, for all $g \in B_b(\mathcal{X}),$
+For $\mathcal{X} \subset \mathbb R^d,$ let $\mathcal{L}\left(C_b\left(\mathcal{X}\right),\mathbb R\right)$ and $\mathcal{L}\left(C_b\left(\mathcal{X}\right)\right)$ denote the space of continuous linear maps from $C_b\left(\mathcal{X}\right)$ to $\mathbb R,$ and from $C_b\left(\mathcal{X}\right)$ to itself, respectively. \begin{definition}[Fréchet differentiability] Let $\mathcal{U} \subset C_b\left(\mathcal{X}\right)$ be open.
+Given $f \in \mathcal{U},$ the function $H:\mathcal{U} \to \mathbb R$ is \textit{Fréchet differentiable} at $f$ if there exists $T \in \mathcal{L}(C_b(\mathcal{X}),\mathbb R)$ such that, for all $g \in C_b(\mathcal{X}),$

-If it exists, the map $T$ is unique, we write $T = \nabla_{\mathcal{F}} H(f),$ and call $\nabla_{\mathcal{F}} H(f)$ the \textit{Fréchet derivative} of $H$ at $f.$ If $H$ is Fréchet differentiable at every $f \in \mathcal{U},$ then we say that $H$ is Fréchet differentiable on $\mathcal{U}.$ \end{definition} \begin{example} If $h$ is the entropy, then a straightforward calculation directly from Definition \ref{def: convex-conjugate} shows that its dual $h^*$ is given by
+If it exists, the map $T$ is unique, we write $T = \nabla_{\mathcal{F}} H(f),$ and call $\nabla_{\mathcal{F}} H(f)$ the \textit{Fréchet derivative} of $H$ at $f.$ If $H$ is Fréchet differentiable at every $f \in \mathcal{U},$ then we say that $H$ is Fréchet differentiable on $\mathcal{U}.$ \end{definition} \begin{example}[Convex conjugate of the relative entropy] If $h$ is the relative entropy in Example \ref{example:relative-entropy}, then a straightforward calculation directly from Definition \ref{def: convex-conjugate} shows that its dual $h^*$ is given by